snarshad/background-notification-sample/README.md

 	com.apple.debugserver-300.2[13334] <Warning>: Setting ActivateForEvent key in options dictionary.

 But is absent for the podless version.
+This may not even be relevant, and just might be another symptom of the actual problem.

+For reference, I filed this with Apple as rdar://15237342 "Can't use "launch due to a background fetch event" to launch app in BG if OpenGLES.framework is linked"